How Often Do Motor Vehicle Accidents Lead To Injury?

 Witnessing your child involved in a car accident is one of the most distressing and traumatic experiences a parent can endure.
 Similar to the elderly, children are more susceptible to severe injuries than adults because their bodies are smaller and not fully developed.
 However, car accidents involving children continue to happen, often due to avoidable mistakes by adults.
 Additionally, improper or absent restraint leaves children vulnerable to the impact of a collision.

-Data from the National Survey of the Use of Booster Seats (NSUBS) revealed that in 2023, 88.2% of children aged 13 and under were restrained using some form of safety device.
-However, only 33.6% of children aged 4 to 7 were appropriately secured in booster seats.
+The National Survey of the Use of Booster Seats (NSUBS) reported that in 2023, 88.2% of children aged 13 and under were restrained using some form of safety device.
+However, research shows that many children aged 4 to 7 are not using the appropriate restraint system for their size and weight.

-As a parent, you’re constantly looking for ways to keep your kids safe — not just from illnesses or bullying but also from the dangers of the road.
+As a parent, you’re constantly looking for ways to keep your kids safe, not just from illnesses or bullying but also from the dangers of the road.
 One of the most important steps you can take to ensure their safety is using the correct car seat or booster seat for their age, height, and weight.
-This guide will provide valuable information on car seat safety for kids, helping you make informed decisions to protect your child while traveling.
+This guide provides valuable information on car seat safety for kids, helping you make informed decisions to protect your child while traveling.

 Teen Drivers